 This article is not for people who look for investment properties merely.

-Market cycles, and where countries stand right now, is also of importance, of course.
-Many news channels and experts say that Singapore, Indonesia and India looks promising at the moment.
+Market cycles and where countries ‘stand right now’ is also of importance, of course.
+Many news channels and experts say that Singapore, Indonesia, and India look promising at the moment.

 4. The Philippines

-Other sources, like Collier’s, claims that yields average at 5.3% for luxury properties in the capital, which is a bit more impressive.
+Other sources, like Collier’s, claim that the average yield is 5.3% for luxury properties in the capital.

-Philippines qualifies into a 4th place in our list, mainly thanks to a low stamp duty and capital gains tax, and fairly high rental yields.
+The Philippines qualifies into the 4th place in our list, mainly thanks to low stamp duty and capital gains tax, and fairly high rental yields.

-Unfortunately, real estate investments don’t qualify to grant you a SIRV visa (Special Investor’s Resident Visa), which would be appreciated among younger investors.
+Unfortunately, real estate investments don’t qualify to grant you a SIRV visa (Special Investor’s Resident Visa), to the dislike of younger investors.

-Two reasons why Philippines don’t qualify higher is mainly due to that foreigners can’t own land and that capital controls are strict.
+Two reasons why the Philippines don’t qualify higher is mainly due to that foreigners can’t own land and strict capital controls.

 Another benefit is its favorable demographics, with 50% of the population being under the age of 30.
 The population is one of a few in the region that will actually increase, from around 95 million to 120 million, until 2040.

-As more people get urbanized, and with an increasing population, we will naturally see a bigger middle class and a higher demand for property.
+As more people get urbanized and with an increasing population, we will see a higher demand for property.

-The tourism industry is less developed than the one we see in Thailand and the Philippines, for example, but grows with an impressive pace.
+The tourism industry is less developed than the one we see in Thailand and the Philippines, for example, but grows at an impressive pace.